The Sports Network: Soccer

 TSN acquired Canadian rights to Major League Soccer in 2011, airing 24 matches during the 2011 season that involved the league's Canadian clubs, Toronto FC and Vancouver Whitecaps FC.
 Its slate expanded to 30 games in 2012 with the debut of the Montreal Impact in the league.
 TSN's channels broadcast a package of other regular-season games, the MLS All-Star Game, MLS Cup Playoffs and the MLS Cup.
 In January 2014, TSN announced that it would take over broadcast rights to Whitecaps games beginning in the 2014 Major League Soccer season, under a separate deal.
 These rights were renewed in 2017 as TSN reached a 5-year extension to its Major League Soccer broadcasting rights.
 However, these exclusive rights were not renewed further (TSN Would air non-exclusive rights to select game's beginning in 2023), as all MLS programming moved to the new MLS Season Pass streaming service in 2023.

 On October 27, 2011, Bell Media and TSN announced that they had secured broadcast rights for FIFA soccer tournaments from 2015 to 2022.
 The rights include the 2018 FIFA World Cup, 2022 FIFA World Cup, the 2015 FIFA Women's World Cup hosted by Canada and the 2019 FIFA Women's World Cup.
+The rights were further extended to include the 2026 FIFA World Cup, and 2023 FIFA Women's World Cup.

 In 2021, TSN acquired the rights to La Liga, as part of a sub-licensing agreement with ESPN.